yayuchen/salary-project/README.md

 # Business benefit:

-> From dataset's statistical information, we know that if any individual has relative experience, the average salary is 1.3 times higher.
+> From dataset's statistical information, we know that if any individual has more relative experience, the average salary is 1.3 times higher.
 But, **Experience** isn't equal **Ability**.
-If someone's capable to perform well than more experiences person, there have 2 advantages for business.
-First, saving more budget from hiring right person; second, if have enough budget, utilizing the extra 30% salary as commission or bonus for the well perform employee not only
+If someone's capable to perform well than more experiences person, business can save more budget from hiring right person who doesn't have much experiences.
+Besides, management can utilize the spare 30% of budget as award or bonus.
-> For HR departmant, if there is a budget limitation for hiring, **EXPERIENCES** could be a good measurement for recruiting
+>